 2023 Example.
 Frequently, insurance doesn’t pay off.
 Hopefully that is true of our homeowner, auto, and life insurance.
 It’s also true of price insurance.
 For example, a 90-cent level put option on Dec’23 was fairly expensive throughout the planting/growing season of 2023.
 Buying a 90-put on that date implied a short hedged futures position in the mid-80s but without any margin exposure.
 Had there been a rally in Dec’23 futures into the low 90s, this simple hedging strategy might have become more affordable and relevant.
 But the sustained rally over 90 cents never happened.
 This is thus an example of buying insurance that did not have paid off, in contrast to 2022.

 2024 Example.
-What about this crop season?
-There certainly was and still is downside price risk for the 2024 crop.
+What about the 2024 crop season?
 In hindsight, the opportunity to insure against downside price risk with Dec’24 put options was back in March.
 When Dec’24 futures were bouncing off 85 cents per pound, a near-the-money 85 cent Dec’24 put option cost around six cents per pound.
 Purchasing it back then implied a short futures position around 79 cents per pound, with no margin exposure.
 With the decline in Dec’24 futures, this put option position has become more valuable, i.e., worth 14.02 cents per pound, as of November 8.
 That represents an 8 cent net gain in the option position, which is the partial insurance payment to compensate for the decline in both Dec’24 futures and your local cash price.
 With perfect hindsight, this position would have been cashed in when futures were below 70 cents (and the net option gain was 12 cents).
 This highlights the value of guidance by knowledge futures brokers/advisers in position management.